khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 An example call in the Windows Anaconda Prompt would be:

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ 1 startin-TINlinear ASC`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ False 2 startin-TINlinear ASC`

-Or for the PDAL-IDW algorithm with radius and power values it would be
+Or for the PDAL-IDW algorithm (using pre-processing) with radius and power values it would be

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ 0.5 PDAL-IDW GeoTIFF 10 2`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ True 0.5 PDAL-IDW GeoTIFF 10 2`

 ## A word of caution